Standard Capacity Building Grant (CBG) Program

 - Include the selected consultant proposal, workplan and budget for the requested project

 Status Report Questions

-The report will also include upload of financial statements showing how grant funds were expended and current financial statements for the organization.
+The report will also include upload of paid invoices to the consultant(s) showing how grant funds were expended and a completed Work Plan and Budget Template.